 I work from professional therapy rooms at two locations in the Harrogate HG1 area, both with easy access from the bus and train stations and off-street parking nearby.

 I can offer early morning, daytime, evening and weekend appointments.

-Please contact me if you would like to arrange a telephone call.
+Please contact me if you would like to arrange a FREE 30-minute Introduction Session.
 You can contact me via email or by telephone.
 Should you be unable to reach me you can leave your contact details on my voicemail and I will get back to you.

 Maps & Directions

 |Employee Assistance Programme|